PX4/PX4-Autopilot/nuttx/configs/ntosd-dm320/README.txt

   If you are not using CONFIG_DM320_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

-  The toolchain may also be set using the mconf utility (make menuconfig) or by passing CONFIG_ARM_TOOLCHAIN=<toolchain> to make, where <toolchain> is one of CODESOURCERYW, CODESOURCERYL, DEVKITARM, BUILDROOT or GNU_EABI as described above.
+  The toolchain may also be set using the kconfig-mconf utility (make menuconfig) or by passing CONFIG_ARM_TOOLCHAIN=<toolchain> to make, where <toolchain> is one of CODESOURCERYW, CODESOURCERYL, DEVKITARM, BUILDROOT or GNU_EABI as described above.